QuentinRa/blog.quentinra.dev/special/toolbox/website/archive.md

 * **me**

 After trying to use archive.org (but it's slow, and I'm looking for a file rather than this).
-I tried to use "ArchiveBox", but this was not too (taking too long to archive, too tiring to use).
-So now, I'm using [the SingleFile plugin](https://github.com/gildas-lormeau/SingleFile#install).
+I tried to use "ArchiveBox", but this was still not what I wanted (taking too long to archive, too tiring to use).

-It's saving your website as one HTML file (like you should with CTRL-S) but you only have 1 file.
-And the result is better, like saving a website using CTRL-S makes the JavaScript executed each time you open the page, while this plugin is creating a fixed copy of what you saw when you asked for one.
+I'm  using [the SingleFile plugin](https://github.com/gildas-lormeau/SingleFile#install).
+It's saving a page as one HTML file (like you should with CTRL-S) but you only have 1 file.
+And the result is better, like saving a website using CTRL-S makes the JavaScript executed each time you open the page (and sometimes the pages are not properly rendered), while this plugin is creating a fixed copy of what you saw when you asked for one.